baconstrudel/go-production-checklist/README.md

 ## Startup and shutdown
 - [ ] Exit early (`panic`) on fatal errors (e.g. database not found or configuration invalid)
   - [ ] Check that all configuration values are present and valid on startup
-  - [ ] Ping all services (DB, 3rd party APIs, ...) on startup to verify correct configuration and valid credentials
+  - [ ] Ping required services (DB, 3rd party APIs, ...) on startup to verify correct configuration and valid credentials
 - [ ] Migrate your database on startup
 - [ ] Implement graceful-shutdown unless your gateway does that for you